UVADS/jlab-hpc-containers/README.md

 cd $KERNEL_DIR
 ```

-Inside this directory we will set up two files, `kernel.json` and `init.sh`.
+Inside this new directory we will set up two files, `kernel.json` and `init.sh`.
 The kernel spec file `kernel.json` is in JSON format and defines the launch command, display name, and display icon in JupyterLab.

 **kernel.json:**
 ```json